lunarc/lunarc_docs/docs/manual/faq/manual_faq_software.md

 The VASP5 executables on Aurora are compiled using Intel MPI.
 They need to be started with `srun`.
 The VASP6 executable is build with OpenMPI.
 These executables need to be started with `mpirun`.
 Refer to the sample section of our batch [system guide](https://lunarc-documentation.readthedocs.io/en/latest/batch_system/#mpi-job-using-20-tasks-per-node) for a more comprehensive discussion.

+## I need access to Amber

+Amber 22 is licensed software.
+To be able to use it please read through the license on the [Amber website](https://ambermd.org/GetAmber.php#amber).
+Please review the "ASSIGNMENT RESTRICTIONS" in particular.

+To gain access to the Amber installation on COSMOS, please submit a [support request](https://www.lunarc.lu.se/getting-help/), confirming that you are accepting these rules.
+Your account will then be enabled to access to the amber package.

 ## My MPI application doesn't launch